HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/deprecated/deprecated_feedback/feedback_db_schema/pzn_feedback_schema_tables.md

 Table description: This table contains the information processed during data collection.
 Each row represents a hit to a page of your Web site--if that page contains a rule or logging bean.
 Not all fields are used on each entry.

-!!! note
-    The first date stamp \(date ID=1\) corresponds to 1/1/1995.
+**Note:** The first date stamp \(date ID=1\) corresponds to 1/1/1995.
 Time stamp IDs are calculated such that each second of the day has a separate ID.

 |Column Name|Column Description|
 |-----------|------------------|